 To help ensure the continued success of this project, the Trust is urging patients to ensure that their contact details are up-to-date by contacting the reception desk of any service they currently use, checking your details via check-in at our electronic kiosks, as well as their GP practice.

 Dr Mike Whiteside, Physician and Chief Clinical Information Officer at DBTH, said: “In order to get the most from DrDoctor, it is important that we have your most up-to-date contact details.
-That way the system will be able to send notifications over text or through email and you will be able to respond in turn.
+That way the system will be able to send notifications over text and you will be able to respond in turn.

 Nationally, around one in 10 appointments made are missed every year in England, costing the health service millions of pounds.
 Unfortunately, DBTH is within the top 25% of all trusts in the country for patients not attending appointments, recording around 140 missed a day or 50,000 each year.
 Equating to around £6 million in lost funding annually for the local hospitals, in real-terms this wasted cash is the equivalent of 200 nurses, 747 hip replacements or 22,388 MRI scans.

 With early successes and positive engagement from patients, the Trust intends to roll-out DrDoctor within ENT, Trauma and Orthopaedics, Gynaecology, Obstetrics and Midwifery on 2 September 2019.